B2B Sales Strategy27 min read

 5. Follow up through DMs or messages

-This caps at roughly 10-20 signals per day and you'll miss most opportunities because you can't monitor continuously.
+This caps at roughly 10 to 20 signals per day and you will miss most opportunities because you cannot monitor continuously.
 But it proves the concept and teaches you which signals matter in your market.

 Option 2: Cobbled-Together Tool Stack